 This is what happens when Democrats act like Republicans and Republicans act like frat boys.

-We Democrats nominated a woman for the presidency in 2016 largely because she was next in line (and entirely in spite of the trainload of baggage she dragged behind her).
+We Democrats nominated a woman for the presidency in 2016 at least partly because she was next in line.
 Republicans gave us an overgrown brat of a rich kid who elbowed his way to the front of the line.
+The Republican somehow got an Electoral College win in spite of losing the popular vote by nearly three million votes.

 President Donald Trump nominated Neil Gorsuch only eleven days after taking office in 2017 and got him confirmed by the Senate on April 7th.
 Gorsuch replaced Antonin Scalia, who died more than eleven months before Mr. Trump took office.
 The Republican-controlled Senate had refused to hold hearings for Barack Obama’s nominee but confirmed Donald Trump’s nominee in about five weeks.